 - All beta testers can test offerings, and successful and failed purchases and payments of all items (consumable, nonconsumable, and subscription).

-- Non-licensed beta testers test subscription items at registered item periods.
+- Non-licensed testers test subscription items at registered item periods.

-- Licensed beta testers test subscription items at IAP test periods.
+- Licensed testers test subscription items at IAP test periods.

 - Commonly used to test initial versions and update versions of apps and their items as a last development phase before normal publication.

 If the app was previously side loaded onto the test device, uninstall the app.